absmach/magistrala-docs/docs/storage.md

     "d/loc/y": 2
 }
 ```
+while for other Writers it will preserve its original format.

 The message format is stored in *the subtopic*.
 It's the last part of the subtopic.
 In the example: